 Master of Science in Biomedical Sciences (MBS)

-This course is designed to provide MSBS students with introduction to research opportunities at Des Moines University.
-Students will complete three five-week laboratory rotations to prepare students to identify a thesis mentor.
+This course provides MSBS students with an overview of research opportunities at Des Moines University.
+Students participate in laboratory rotations that build foundational research skills and help them identify a suitable research mentor.

 MBS 1B03.
 Responsible Conduct Biomedical Research.
 (1 Credit Hour)